Generation and sudden death of entanglement in qubit-qutrit systems in depolarizing noise: Introduction

 \subsection{Qubit-Qutrit System in Depolarizing Noise}

 I consider a composite system of a qubit A and a qutrit B that are coupled to a noisy environment both collectively and individually.
-The collective coupling refers to the situation when both the qubit and qutrit are influenced by the same environment, whereas the local and multilocal coupling describes the situation when the qubit and qutrit are independently influenced by its own environment.
+The collective coupling refers to the situation when both the qubit and qutrit are influenced by the same environment, whereas the local and multilocal couplings describe the situations when either the qubit or qutrit or both qubit and qutrit are independently influenced by its own environment.
 The system is said to be coupled to a global environment when it is influenced by both collective and multilocal noises at the same time.
-Let the bases of Hilbert space of the qubit be denoted by $|0\rangle $ and $|1\rangle $ and that of the qutrit by $ |0\rangle $, $|1\rangle $ and $|2\rangle $.
-Then the bases of the composite system are given in the order $|00\rangle $, $|01\rangle $, $|02\rangle $, $ |10\rangle $, $|11\rangle $, $|12\rangle $.
+Let the bases of Hilbert space of the qubit be denoted by $|0\rangle $ and $|1\rangle $ and that of the qutrit by $|0\rangle $, $|1\rangle $ and $|2\rangle $.
+Then the bases of the composite system are given in the order $|00\rangle $, $ |01\rangle $, $|02\rangle $, $|10\rangle $, $|11\rangle $, $|12\rangle $.

 The dynamics of the composite system in the presence of depolarizing noise can best be described in the Kraus operators formalism.
 The Kraus operators for a single qubit depolarizing noise are given as